manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Offer optimized, compressed documents in a variety of accessible file formats.

-{:.na}
+{:.ok}
-We do not have any documents that fit this category at present.
+We offer the ability to manually compress and optimize 3d assets, but not automatically.
+However, we do have plans to.

 #### Optimize Delivery